jazzfan2/palindromes/README.md

 - approximate palindrome length;
 - the minimum word length in the generated palindromes;
 - the maximum number of words per palindrome;
-- any characters to be excluded from the palindromes.
+- any characters to be excluded from the palindromes;
+- the number of palindrome results.

-Additionally, sorted (= reproducible) output instead of random order can be optionally chosen.
+Additionally, sorted (= reproducible) output can be chosen as replacement for the default random order output.

 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.